alsatarysamah/nummnyServer/README.md

 5-DELETE /user/:ID delete user by ID  returns an empty object.

-## account routes

-1-POST /account  adds an account to the DB and returns an object with the added account

-2-GET /account  returns a list of accounts

-3-GET /account/:ID  returns a single account by ID

-4-PUT /account/:ID  returns a single, updated account by ID

-5-DELETE /account/:ID delete account by ID  returns an empty object.

-## tran(transaction) routes
+## record routes

-1-POST /tran  adds an tran to the DB and returns an object with the added tran
+1-POST /record  adds an record to the DB and returns an object with the added record

-2-GET /tran  returns a list of trans
+2-GET /record  returns a list of records

-3-GET /tran/:ID  returns a single tran by ID
+3-GET /record/:ID  returns a single record by ID

-4-PUT /tran/:ID  returns a single, updated tran by ID
+4-PUT /record/:ID  returns a single, updated record by ID

-5-DELETE /tran/:ID delete tran by ID  returns an empty object.
+5-DELETE /record/:ID delete record by ID  returns an empty object.